BertJorissen/tmdybinding/docs/index.md

   </figure>
 </div>

+!!! warning "**Selecting parameters and classes**"

+    Please use the combinations of class and parameters as given in [Documentation/Possible parameters](documentation/parameters.md).

 ### Using the lattice

 Below is a small example of how to use the code for the 5-band model from Liu/Wu: